-In addition, the Company has completed Asian Century Center in 2018, an office development project in Bonifacio Global City, in partnership with Asian Carmakers Corporation
+In addition, the Company has completed Asian Century Center in 2018, an office development project in Bonifacio Global City, in partnership with Asian Carmakers Corporation.

-The Company's land bank for future development consists of properties in Quezon City (2 properties), Mandaluyong City, Pampanga, Palawan, and Batulao that cover a total site area of 230 hectares.
-This excludes the 2.6 hectares that will be developed in Clark Global City.
-Global Gateway Development Corp. ("GGDC") and Century Properties Group, Inc. signed a memorandum of agreement on January 9, 2019 to create a JV that will develop 2.6 hectares of the 177-hectare Clark Global City into a mix of residential and office buildings.
+The Company's land bank for future development consists of properties in Quezon City (2 properties), Mandaluyong City, Pampanga, Palawan, and Batulao that cover a total site area of 167 hectares.
+In addition, CPGI and Global Gateway Development Corp. signed a memorandum of agreement to create a joint venture ("JV") that will develop 2.6 hectares of the 177-hectare Clark Global City into a mix of residential and office buildings.

-The Company, through subsidiary Century Properties Management, Inc., ("CPMI") also engages in a wide range of property management services, from facilities management and auction services, to lease and secondary sales.
+The Company, through subsidiary CPMI also engages in a wide range of property management services, from facilities management and auction services, to lease and secondary sales.
 Through CPMI, the Company endeavors to ensure the properties it manages maintain and improve their asset value, and are safe and secure.
-CPMI manages 46 projects as of December 31, 2018 with 2.58 million sq.m of GFA (with parking) under management.
-Of the total, 65% of the projects CPMI manages were developed by third-parties.
-Notable third-party developed projects under management include the Asian Development Bank in Ortigas, One Corporate Center in Ortigas, BPI Buendia Center and Pacific Star Building in Makati City and Philippine National Bank Financial Center in Pasay City.
+CPMI manages 52 projects as of September 30, 2020 with 66 buildings and 3.39 million sq. m of GFA (with parking) under management.
+Of the total CPMI projects under management, 73% of the projects were developed by third-parties.
+Notable third-party developed projects under management include the One Corporate Center and Union Bank Plaza in Ortigas, BPI Buendia Center and Pacific Star Building in Makati City, and Philippine National Bank Financial Center in Pasay City.

 The Company's aim is to enhance the overall quality of life for its Filipino and foreign clients by providing distinctive, high quality and affordable properties.
 The Company focuses on differentiation to drive demand, increase its margins and grow market share.
 In particular, the Company identifies what it believes are the best global residential standards and adapts them to the Filipino market.
 The Company believes that it has earned a reputation for pioneering new housing concepts in the Philippines.
-One of the Company's significant contributions is the Fully-Fitted and Fully-Furnished ("FF/FF") concept, which is now an industry standard in the Philippines.
+One of the Company's significant contributions is the FF/FF concept, which is now an industry standard in the Philippines.
 The Company also employs a branding strategy that focuses on strategic arrangements with key global franchises to help capture and sustain consumers' awareness.
 To date, the Company has entered into agreements with Gianni Versace S.P.A., The Trump Organization, Paris Hilton, Missoni Homes, Yoo by Philippe Starck, and Giorgio Armani S.P.A, among others.

-The Company has marketed and sold to clients in more than 50 countries and, as a result, a significant portion of its residential properties are sold to Filipinos living abroad.
+The Company has marketed and sold to clients in more than 15 countries and, as a result, significant portions of its residential properties are sold to Filipinos living abroad.
 International pre-sales accounted for approximately two-thirds of the total pre-sales, in terms of value, for each of the last three years.
-The Company conducts its sales and marketing through the Company's extensive domestic and international network of 637 exclusive agents who receive monthly allowances and commissions and 1,325 non-exclusive commission-based agents and 65 brokers as of December 31, 2018.
+The Company conducts its sales and marketing through the Company's extensive domestic and international network of 141 exclusive agents who receive monthly allowances and commissions and 206 non-exclusive commission-based agents and 45 brokers as of September 30, 2020.